NarrationBox/libkloudtrader-docs/website/blog/2018-12-14-kloudtrader-blog-post.md

 ```
 Now, we will create a file called <b>main.py</b> that will contain our mean-reversion strategy.

-Let's start by importing the packages needed for our algorithms:
+Let's start by importing the packages needed for our algorithm:
 ```python
 from kloudtrader.defaults import *
 from kloudtrader.equities.data import close_prices